DavidMatthewFraser/easy-to-git/README.md

 👩‍🔬 👨‍💻 A Repo that is super easy to get involved in!
 # Project Goal
 - To Create a fun and easy lerning space for people new to git and coding
-- For Contributors to learn a lot 😊
 - [insert goals]
 # How to get started:
 ## Fork this repository